 Think about what a friend would say to you, or what you would say to your best friend, if she or he were in the same position.

 You will soon realize that there are many different perspectives, and more positive ways of seeing things.

 Remember that self-criticism is healthy and helps you grow, but only when it’s constructive and done in a self-compassionate manner.

 Treat yourself with kindness and understanding.
-You are a human being with qualities and flaws, and sometimes makes mistakes, just like everyone else.
+You are a human with qualities and flaws, and sometimes you make mistakes, just like everyone else.

 Embrace learning and growing as a wonderful part of this amazing journey called life!